A Look At CBS’s Thanksgiving Day Parade Coverage

 There’s really nothing they can do about CBS trying to get in on the parade action.
 They can try to make it more difficult for them, but it’s a public event and CBS is allowed to broadcast it.
 Anyone is allowed to film and broadcast it!
 They just can’t use or say that Macy’s name, as if that’s a great loss.

 The NBC and Macy’s powerhouse team put on a truly horrid parade broadcast (you can read what I thought about it here).

 I would think most viewers tune into one of these networks and stick with it throughout the morning.
-Maybe they’ll switch over to the other one, but I doubt many would actually watch both broadcasts and compare them to see who provides a better parade experience.
+Maybe they’ll switch over to the other one a few times, but I doubt many would actually watch both broadcasts and compare them to see who provides a better parade experience.

 That’s where I come in!
 I got curious, after seeing that dreadful NBC show, to see the quality of their competition.
 I didn’t expect a spectacular few hours of programming from CBS, but I thought it couldn’t be much worse than that dreck NBC put out to viewers.

 So, just for comparisons sake I thought I would see how CBS’s coverage was in using this Thanksgiving Day parade to sell…I mean celebrate on this holiday.